robeyh/robeyh.github.com/_posts/2011-09-30-Know-a-Good-Name.md

 ---
-title: Know a Good Name for a Programmer's Text Editor?
+title: "Know a Good Name for a Programmer's Text Editor?"
+excerpt: "Discussions have begun!
+Chatter is now underway regarding what to name this text-editor."
 ---

 *Forum:*  Discussions have begun!
 Chatter is now underway regarding what to name this text-editor.
 There are several suggestions in there, and we would love to hear your ideas.
 The sooner we have a good collection of name ideas, the sooner we can come to a vote about what to name it.
 The sooner we can name it the sooner we can work on logos.
 Please check out the flbox-texteditor at Google Groups to add your two cents on it.